No other option but the drive-thru? These picks won’t break the calorie bank—and even come with health benefits.

 What to Order at Starbucks

-6. Sous Vide Egg Bites and Classic Oatmeal
+6. Egg White & Roasted Red Pepper Sous Vide Egg Bites and Rolled & Steel-Cut Oatmeal

 Smithson says this breakfast is a winner because you get a source of complex carbs with 4 grams of fiber and a boost of protein totaling 17 grams for this meal.
-Beware of adding extras to the oatmeal, though.
-Stick with cinnamon and a low-calorie sweetener and skip the other offerings.
+Beware of adding extra sweeteners to the oatmeal, though.
+Let the blueberries and dried fruit toppings sweeten your bowl.

 7. Tomato and Mozzarella Sandwich

 Smithson recommends having a good source of protein with meals to keep you satisfied until your next one.
 This sandwich delivers on protein without the higher calories and fat that come with many on-the-go options.
-Grab this sandwich for lunch, and you’ll get 3 grams of fiber and 18 grams of protein and only 370 calories.
+Grab this sandwich for lunch, and you’ll get 15 grams of protein and only 360 calories.

 What to Order at Chipotle